numfocus/gsoc/2015/proposals/banaszkiewicz-piotr.md

 ## Future works

 I've been involved with Software Carpentry for almost a year now.
-I'm a Software Carpentry instructor, Software Carpnetry Foundation member and I don't plan to leave.
+I'm a Software Carpentry instructor, Software Carpentry Foundation member and I don't plan to leave.

 ## Open Source Development Experience